Supriya2220/Supriya2220/README.md

 ## 📂 Personal Projects

 ### ❤️ **Heart Disease Prediction System**
-- Developed a **CNN-based multimodal disease risk prediction algorithm** using hospital data (structured and unstructured).
-- Achieved higher prediction accuracy and faster convergence speed.
+Developed a convolutional neural network (CNN)-based multimodal disease risk prediction algorithm using structured and unstructured hospital data.
+This system achieved improved prediction accuracy and faster convergence speed.
-- Built a user-friendly **GUI application** with the Tkinter framework.
+- Built a **graphical user interface** using the Tkinter framework, providing users with an intuitive application to interact with the model.

 ### 🌟 **Sentiment Polarity Categorization for Online Product Reviews**
-- Built a web application enabling users to purchase products based on sentiment polarity of reviews.
+Created a web application allowing users to purchase products based on sentiment analysis of reviews.
+Sentiment polarity features were evaluated individually to guide users in decision-making.
-- Followed a **waterfall model** for application development with **UML-based system modeling**.
+- Followed a **waterfall development model** with **UML-based system modeling** to ensure systematic progress.
+- Designed and implemented a **landing page** and features to categorize products based on user feedback sentiment.

 ---

-Feel free to explore my repositories for exciting projects and contributions.
+Feel free to explore my repositories for code and further details on these projects!
 Looking forward to connecting and collaborating! 🚀